urdh/libgraph64osx/README.md

 Open a window.
 The size of the window is given by `width` and `height`: `width` is the number of columns and `height` is the number of rows.
 Call this routine before drawing anything.
 You cannot open more than one window, so do not make repeated calls to `OpenWindow`.

 ### `void CloseWindow()`
 This should be the last call to the graphics library.
-It will wait for the user to type the letter `q` in the window.
-It will then close the window.

 ### `void FlushWindow()`
 Call this routine when to flush the window, making sure that everything has drawn.